ArashAh/version_control_workshop/part-3.md

 1. **Ensure latest version of remote repo:**

-    Here is the continuation of the part-2, if you are joining in the demo at this point, go to part-2 and perform step 1-10 and come back here.
+    Here is the continuation of the part-2, if you are joining in the workshop at this point, go to part-2 and perform step 1-10 and come back here.
    ```bash
    git fetch
    git status